 The place and the surrounding city embraced with natural beauty where the high mountains are situated at the southern side, the foothills are covering the city from the eastern side, the khaur, the Wadi and the modern village of Qalhat at the western side, while the clear blue sea at the northern side, the 2000 meters long meandrous rocky coastline which differs in the height levels forming a horseshoe shape.
 The city is becoming more beautiful by its natural color contrast and the growing bushes and perennialtrees.
 All these wonderful features add exceptional aesthetic values to the place and its surroundings.

-- Most of the archaeological remains at the historical city of Qalhat still preserve its architectural elements which express the exceptional international history and value.
+- Most of the archaeological remains at the ancient city of Qalhat still preserve its architectural elements which express the exceptional international history and value.

 - The wide extent of the city allows all remains and the archaeological features to be clearly exposed.